JPMorgan Nasdaq Equity Premium Income ETF (NASDAQ:JEPQ) Shares Up 0.4%

-JPMorgan Nasdaq Equity Premium Income ETF (NASDAQ:JEPQ – Get Free Report)’s share price rose 0.4% during mid-day trading on Thursday .
-The stock traded as high as $52.34 and last traded at $52.32.
-Approximately 860,970 shares traded hands during mid-day trading, a decline of 67% from the average daily volume of 2,643,168 shares.
-The stock had previously closed at $52.11.
+Shares of JPMorgan Nasdaq Equity Premium Income ETF (NASDAQ:JEPQ – Get Free Report) were up 0.4% on Wednesday .
+The company traded as high as $52.59 and last traded at $52.31.
+Approximately 1,172,719 shares changed hands during mid-day trading, a decline of 57% from the average daily volume of 2,706,107 shares.
+The stock had previously closed at $52.10.

 JPMorgan Nasdaq Equity Premium Income ETF Price Performance